digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/grafanaalert.md

 # Grafana alert setup

-In this example we will create an low OEE alert for one of the production lines.
+In this example we will create a low OEE alert for one of the production lines.
 First login to your Grafana service and select in the menu for Alert rules.

 ![Navigate](navigatetoalerts.png)